sc-ventures/cloudbreak-documentation/docs/azure-launch.md

 * Review and meet the [prerequisites](#prerequisites).
 * If you haven't already, review the [deployment options](deployment-options.md).

-The steps below describe how to launch Cloudbreak by using one of the two available deployment options (quickstart and advanced), access Cloudbreak web UI, and create a Cloudbreak credential.
+The steps below describe how to launch Cloudbreak by using one of the two available deployment options (quickstart and production), access Cloudbreak web UI, and create a Cloudbreak credential.

 ### (Quickstart) Launch Cloudbreak from a template